artiks12/DatasetPreperation/README.md

 ### Version 2
 There are two problems with the GetmodelTestInstructions.py script
 - It does not filter out duplicates
-- It might crash
+- It might crash if the link is incorrect or the HTML DOM is not made properly.

-TO prevent these issues use GetModelTestInstructions_v2.py script.
+To prevent these issues use GetModelTestInstructions_v2.py script.
 The original was used for the thesis.